A Compact Index for Order-Preserving Pattern Matching: Introduction

 \section{Introduction}

-The problem of {Order Preserving Pattern Matching} consists in finding, inside a numerical sequence $T$, all subsequences whose elements are in a given relative order.
+The problem of {Order-Preserving Pattern Matching} consists in finding, inside a numerical sequence $T$, all subsequences whose elements are in a given relative order.
 For example, if the pattern is $P=(1,2,3,4,5)$ we need to find all increasing subsequences of length five; so if $T=(10, 20, 25, 30, 31, 50, 47,49)$ we have a first match starting with the value 10, a second match starting with the value 20, and no others.

 This problem is a natural generalization of the classic exact matching problem where we search for subsequences whose values are exactly those of the pattern.
-Order preserving matching is useful to search for trends in time series like stock market data, biomedical sensor data, meteorological data, {\it etc.}.\footnote{The title of the paper is an attempt to find an easy-to-remember name for this problem: we do not claim our results are particularly suitable to stock market data.} In the last few years this problem has received much attention.
-Not surprisingly, most of the results are generalization of algorithms and techniques used for exact matching.
-In~\cite{isaac/BelazzouguiPRV13,ipl/ChoNPS15,tcs/KimEFHIPPT14, ipl/KubicaKRRW13} the authors propose solutions inspired by the classical linear time Knuth-Morris-Pratt and Boyer-Moore algorithms~\cite[Chap.~2]{Gusfield:97}.
+Order-preserving matching is useful to search for trends in time series like stock market data, biomedical sensor data, meteorological data, {\it etc.} In the last few years this problem has received much attention.
+Not surprisingly, most of the results are generalizations of algorithms and techniques used for exact matching.
+In~\cite{isaac/BelazzouguiPRV13,ipl/ChoNPS15,tcs/KimEFHIPPT14, ipl/KubicaKRRW13} the authors propose online solutions inspired by the classical linear time Knuth-Morris-Pratt and Boyer-Moore algorithms~\cite[Chap.~2]{Gusfield:97}.
 In~\cite{spire/CrochemoreIKKLPRRW13} the authors consider the offline problem in which $T$ can be preprocessed and propose an index that generalizes the classical Suffix Tree data structure~\cite[Chap.~5]{Gusfield:97}.
-Finally in~\cite{stringology/CantoneFK15,spire/ChhabraGT15,stringology/ChhabraKT15,ipl/ChhabraT16, FaroK2016,cpm/GawrychowskiU14} the authors consider approaches based on the concept of filtration and seminumerical matching~\cite[Chap.~4]{Gusfield:97}.
+Finally in~\cite{stringology/CantoneFK15,spire/ChhabraGT15,stringology/ChhabraKT15,ipl/ChhabraT16, FaroK16,cpm/GawrychowskiU14} the authors consider approaches based on the concept of filtration and seminumerical matching~\cite[Chap.~4]{Gusfield:97}.